 - Response: “I know there’s an initial investment, and that can seem daunting.
 But let’s talk long-term.
 Let me show you how much revenue you will actually gain over the next year by using our product.”

 Just because a prospect objects to your solution’s price, it doesn’t mean that they don’t have the budget to make a purchase.
 Get them thinking about the long-term value of buying your product.
 Let them know what they stand to gain, assuring them that the benefits they stand to gain vastly outweigh the price of admission.
-Tell them a success story about a similar company you’ve helped.

 - Objection: “I noticed your competitor is offering a similar product at a lower price point.”